San Francisco COVID-19 (Coronavirus) Travel Alerts

 - The Presidio - All park-operated public facilities and programs are closed and canceled.
 However, the hiking trails and open spaces remain open.

-- A.C.T. - All plays and performances canceled through Apr.
-12.
+- A.C.T. - All plays and performances during the 2020 season are canceled.

 - Bay Area Theater Week - The Bay Theater Week has been postponed.